 Mooring owners are a community and often have ideas about how they would like their mooring area managed or may have ideas about doing something slightly different.
 The Bylaw enables such discussions to take place with the harbourmaster.

-The Bylaw now contains an option to ask a Review Panel to reconsider any conditions of concern on the Mooring Licence.
+The Bylaw contains an option for a mooring owner to ask for the conditions to be changed on the Mooring Licence or to ask a Review Panel to reconsider any conditions of concern.

-Mooring Licences can be transferred and Mooring Licences may be cancelled.
-This is to prevent people being left with Mooring Licences they don’t need, want or can't use.
+Mooring Licences can be transferred and may be cancelled.
+This is to prevent people being left with Mooring licences they don’t need, want or can't use.

-Section 4.1 of the Draft Bylaw covers the renewal of conditions, Section 4.2 the right to reconsider, Section 4.3 the transfer of licences, and Section 4.4 the circumstances in which a mooring licence may be cancelled.
+Section 4.1 of the Draft Bylaw covers the review of conditions; Section 4.2 a request to change the conditions; 4.3 renewal of the Mooring Licence; Section 4.4 Mooring Area Groups; Section 4.5 right to reconsideration; Section 4.6 transfer of licences; and Section 4.7 the circumstances in which a Mooring Licence may be cancelled.

 In some areas, demand for moorings is likely to be greater than the area available.
 To help manage this demand, a formal waitlist will be introduced for each Mooring Area.